 As an extension to the original cottage the antique oak-floored sitting room is very light and airy, with a high-beamed ceiling and French doors that open out onto the rear patio directly overlooking the harbour.
 A perfect place to relax, unwind or even watch the TV.

 The fully fitted kitchen has the original Delabole slate floors and all mod-cons that any chef would need; includes dishwasher, microwave, gas cooker with an electric oven, SMEG fridge freezer.

 Used mainly as a dining area, it has an open fire and the original Delabole slate floors.

 The patio is a natural sun trap and once you've got the parasol up, the BBQ going and a drink in your hands, you won't be easily dislodged.
 Incidentally, the patio has been finished with a strengthened, self-cleaning, sheer glass wall, leaving an unobstructed view of the harbour.

 The master bedroom has a double bed and an en-suite bathroom, with a roll top bath and shower attachment.
 The family room has twin beds and a built-in single bunk bed (slightly narrower than a standard single).
-The family room also has a cot.

 Being a traditionally built fisherman’s cottage access to the double bedroom is via the family room.
 There is a door separating the two bedrooms, but you may want to bear this in mind.